bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Central to seamlessly interact with any attached NTFS formatted USB drives.

-Unfortunately the v5.x slot in kernel is not able to make use of this proprietary driver as it was desgined for use with the original custom Seagate Central v2.6.35 based Linux kernel.
+Unfortunately the v5.x slot in kernel is not able to make use of this proprietary driver as it was designed for use with the original custom Seagate Central v2.6.35 based Linux kernel.

-Linux does currently include suppport for a read-only version of the NTFS file system however it is reportedly quite slow.
+Linux does currently include support for a read-only version of the NTFS file system however it is reportedly quite slow.
 This is the version of NTFS support enabled in the v5.14 release of linux that these instructions are currently based one.

 There is a soon to be released new, much faster and reportedly more reliable read and write capable NTFS driver called ntfs3 by paragon software.
-I have sucessfully tested a beta version of this driver on the Seagate Central by using the pre-release linux kernel available at
+I have successfully tested a beta version of this driver on the Seagate Central by using the pre-release linux kernel available at

 https://github.com/Paragon-Software-Group/linux-ntfs3